 The operations have tended to exhibit a seasonal pattern.
-The first and fourth quarters are affected due to shutdown of exploration activities, often for extended periods over the holiday season.
-The second quarter may be affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week, however, the second quarter was extremely busy and was not affected by Easter.
-The wet season occurs (in some geographical areas where the Company operates, particularly in Mali and Burkina Faso) normally in the third quarter, but in the recent years the global weather pattern has become somewhat erratic.
-In the third quarter of 2022, the wet season resulted in a slowdown in activity.
+The first and fourth quarters are affected due to shutdown of exploration activities, often for extended periods over the holiday season, however the first quarter of 2023 was busy and not affected by the shutdown.
+The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week, however, the second quarter was not affected by Easter.
+The wet season occurs (in some geographical areas where the Group operates, particularly in Mali) normally in the third quarter, but in recent years the global weather pattern has become somewhat erratic, however, the third quarter was affected by the wet season.
 The Group has historically taken advantage of the wet season and has scheduled the third quarter for maintenance and rebuild programs for drill rigs and equipment.
-In the fourth quarter of 2022, the Company slowed in December as a result of the holiday season.
+In the fourth quarter of 2023, the Company slowed in December as a result of the holiday season.